Home / Foreign News / US Congressman Scott Perry Accuses USAID of Funding Terrorism, Calls for Investigation

 Brigadier General Sani Usman (Rtd), former Nigerian Army spokesman, echoed Ejiofor’s call for an investigation.
 He highlighted longstanding suspicions about the activities of international NGOs and their potential links to terrorism.
 Usman recalled that security agencies had previously identified a CIA operative staying long-term in Maiduguri, raising concerns about foreign influence and covert operations.

 The accusations from Congressman Perry have reignited concerns over the transparency of international aid operations and their potential exploitation by terrorist networks.
-Security experts urge comprehensive investigations to uncover the truth and prevent further mis
+Security experts urge comprehensive investigations to uncover the truth and prevent further misuse of aid funds.

 Leave a Comment